Naval Mobile Construction Battalion 133: WWII – Iwo Jima: 133 Naval Construction Battalion

-At which point Marine Commandant Gen. Vandergrift went to Navy Secretary Forrestal with the idea that the PUC be given to "assault" units and the NUC to those designated "support".
+At which point Marine Commandant Gen. Vandergrift went to Navy Secretary Forrestal with the idea that the PUC be given to units designated "assault" units and the NUC to those designated "support" prior to the landing.
+Forrestal agreed, but he had to remove the words "and all those attached to or serving with" from the PUC to make it work.
+The PUC was created by Executive Order 9050.
+It takes another Executive Order to change an existing Executive Order and there is no authorization in the record for removing the words changing award protocol.
 Fox Annex to the 4th Marine Division's Operations Report, of April 1945, shows 133's Companies individually tasked to "assault" infantry battalions.
-Forrestal agreed, but in doing so he removed the words "and all those attached to or serving with" from the Iwo Jima PUC.
-The PUC was created be Executive Order 9050.
-It takes another Executive Order to change an existing Executive Order and there is no authorization in the record for removing the words changing award protocol.
+The removal of the line "and all those attached to or serving with" from the PUC document cost A, B. C. and D companies each that award.
+H Company was not attached to an assault battalion, but rather a regiment.
+133 Hq was entitled to the same award the 23rd Regiment received, for being "attached to and serving with" the Regiment despite the "support" designation.